c-zhou/yahs/README.md

 With `--file-type` option, you can specify the input file format.
 It has to be set when in the input is pipe in.

 With `--read-length` option, you can specify the read length of your HiC data.
 This is only required and used when the input is in pair format.

+With `--telo-motif` option, you can specify a telomeric motif.
+This will be used to identify telomeric sequences on each input sequences.
+Sequences representing telomeric ends will not be allowed to join with other sequences.
+YaHS maintains a telomeric motif database as default (see `telo.h`).
+If this option is set, only this motif will be checked.
+The code for telomere identification was adopted from [seqtk telo](https://github.com/lh3/seqtk).

 YaHS also allows customizations of the output AGP file, such as changing the scaffold gap size, linkage evidence etc. See the long help message (`yahs -?`) and the [AGP specification documentation](https://www.ncbi.nlm.nih.gov/assembly/agp/AGP_Specification) for details.